 The Nuclear Energy Agency (NEA) is a specialised agency within the Organisation for Economic Co-operation and Development (OECD), an intergovernmental organisation of industrialised countries, based in Paris, France.
 More »

 2017 was a very active and impactful year at the NEA.
-It has brought many milestones, including the accessions of Argentina and Romania to the NEA and its Data Bank.
-The NEA signed MOUs with the National Energy Administration of China, EPRI and WANO.
-It also organised many events, conferences and workshops corresponding to the needs of member countries in the application and exploration of nuclear science and technology, including the Workshop on Stakeholder Involvement in Nuclear Decision Making.
-Watch our year-in-review video to see the highlights and key moments of 2017.
-The NEA sincerely thanks all of you for following us and for being part of the NEA family.
+It has brought many milestones, including the accessions of Argentina and Romania to the NEA and its Data Bank, and took substantial steps towards enhancing our relationship with China and India.
+Also, the NEA signed MOUs with industry organisations EPRI and WANO.
+The NEA organised many events, conferences and workshops corresponding to the needs of member countries in the application and exploration of nuclear science and technology, including the Workshop on Stakeholder Involvement in Nuclear Decision Making.
+Watch our year-in-review video to see highlights and key moments of 2017.
+The NEA sincerely thanks all of you for being part of the NEA family.
 Watch our video here.

 Nuclear Energy Data – 2017